-Section 6 sets out financial information in relation to NAB and the basis of preparation of that information.
+Section 5 sets out financial information in relation to NAB and the basis of preparation of that information.
 All financial amounts contained in this Prospectus are expressed in Australian dollars and rounded to the nearest million unless otherwise stated.
 Any discrepancies between totals and sums of components in tables contained in this Prospectus are due to rounding.

-This Prospectus contains forward looking statements.
-These forward looking statements may be identified by the use of forward looking terminology, including the terms "may", "could", "believe", "estimate", "expect", "target", "intend", "plan", "project", "anticipate", "likely", "will" or "should", or, in each case, their negative or other variations or similar expressions.
-They may also be identified by discussions of strategy, plans, objectives, targets, goals, future events or intentions.
+This Prospectus contains statements that are, or may be deemed to be, forward looking statements.
+These forward looking statements may be identified by the use of forward looking terminology, including the terms "believe", "estimate", "plan", "project", "anticipate", "expect", "target", "intend", "likely", "may", "will", "could" or "should", or, in each case, their negative or other variations or similar expressions, or by discussions of strategy, plans, objectives, targets, goals, future events or intentions.
 Indications of, and guidance on, future earnings and financial position and performance are also forward looking statements.
-You are cautioned not to place any undue reliance on any forward looking statements.
+You are cautioned not to place undue reliance on such forward looking statements.

-Any forward looking statements are not guarantees of future performance and involve known and unknown risks, uncertainties and other factors. many of which are beyond the control of the Group, which may cause actual results, circumstances or outcomes to differ materially from the results, circumstances or outcomes expressed, implied or anticipated in these forward looking statements.
-There can be no assurance that actual outcomes will not differ materially from these forward looking statements.
-Forward looking statements should be read in conjunction with the risk factors set out in Section 7, and other information in this Prospectus.
+Such forward looking statements are not guarantees of future performance and involve known and unknown risks, uncertainties and other factors, many of which are beyond the control of the Group, which may cause actual results to differ materially from those projected in such statements.
+There can be no assurance that actual outcomes will not differ materially from these statements.